 Defining Expectations and KPIs

-To be an effective coach, you and employees must be crystal clear about what your team is about, what you deliver and expect.
-Start with your work team defining their purpose, and how your team achieves its purpose or results.
-Define your team’s top 3 Key Performance Indicators (KPIs) that measure the accomplishment of your department’s purpose or output.
+To be an effective coach, you and employees must be crystal clear about what your team is about, what you deliver, and expect.
+Start with your work team defining their purpose, and how your organization achieves its use or results.
+Define your team’s top 3 Key Performance Indicators (KPIs) that measure the accomplishment of your department’s mission or output.
 KPIs should be Specific, Measurable, Achievable, Results-oriented, & Time-bound (SMART).

 Go through the same process for each position under your direction, defining the job’s purpose, primary tasks, and key performance indicators.
 It is useful to pull this information into a job description tool.
 Involve employees in this process to ensure accurate indicators and to get their buy-in and motivation.

 Identify Employee Coaching Opportunities

 Coaching requires systems in place to help you identify opportunities when coaching is needed.
-The opportunity may be identified by your performance tracking system, by the employee, a customer, a situation, or surface from an assessment tool uncovering a need for a person’s development.
+The chance may be determined by your performance tracking system, by the employee, a customer, a situation, or surface from an assessment tool uncovering a need for a person’s development.

 Your performance system and KPIs may show numbers and results that indicate when to approach employees with coaching and feedback.
-Anytime you are surprised with either excellent or subpar performance, this is an opportunity to approach the employee.
+Anytime you are surprised with either excellent or subpar performance, this is an opportunity to contact the employee.

 Approaching with Feedback

-Maintaining regular positive relations with employees and ongoing one-on-one discussions helps when giving feedback.
+Maintaining normal positive relations with employees and ongoing one-on-one discussions helps when giving feedback.
 If you only talk with them when there are problems, people will panic when you ask to speak with them.
-As a rule, give positive feedback 5 times more than you give constructive feedback.
+As a rule, give positive feedback five times more than you give constructive feedback.